5 Pro-Tips For Cleaning Your Bathtub

 At this point, your bathtub and shower curtain should be clean, so the final steps are securing the surrounding area from water, mold, and grime.
 Whether your bathroom is tile, stone, or any other material, bathrooms are one of the biggest targets for mold because they are exposed to a lot of water.
 One of the easiest steps to take is drying this area thoroughly on a regular basis, and not allowing water to build up.
 Giving your tile grout some attention can also reduce risk of mold and keep your floors strong and sturdy for years to come.

 When your bathtub and bathroom are clean, you’re lowering your risk of mold and bacteria, and also making your space more pleasant to live in.
-To learn more about Seattle Bathtub Guy and our services, visit our website today!
+To learn more about Seattle Bathtub Guy and our services, contact us today!